vectorch-ai/ScaleLLM/README.md

 ```

 This command starts the Docker container with GPU support and various configuration options.
+> **Warning**<br />
+> NCCL might fall back to using the host memory if NVLink or PCI is not available.
+To allow NCCL to use the host memory, we added '--shm-size=1g' to the command.
+If you have NVLink or PCI available, you can remove this option.

 - `HF_MODEL_ID` specifies which Hugging Face model you want to run.
 - `HF_MODEL_REVISION` specifies which Hugging Face model revision you want to run. by default, it is set to `"main"`.